 Agricultural and Economic Conditions

 We serve many sectors in agriculture including our primary industries of grain, swine, and dairy.
-Credit quality, delinquencies, and nonaccrual measures showed significant improvement during 2011 and this positive trend is expected to continue throughout 2012.
+Credit quality, delinquencies, and nonaccrual measures showed significant improvement during 2011 and this positive trend has continued throughout the first three guarters of 2012.